 Activity starts May 1 at the confluence of Missouri and Yellowstone rivers

 Paddlefish is the only species of fish with an in-season closure in North Dakota.
 That's why many people get out as soon as the snagging season begins May 1 in the area around the confluence of the Missouri and Yellowstone rivers in northwest North Dakota.
-The season lasts only until pre-determined harvest limits are reached, which in 2017 was the second week of May.
+The season lasts only until pre-determined harvest limits are reached.

 These ancient fish can live to be more than 60 years old and many exceed 100 pounds.
-The largest paddlefish ever taken in Noreth Dakota was a 130-pounder caught by 16-year-old Alex Mergen in 2010.
-Mergen fought his 74-inch paddlefish for 10 minutes before getting it to shore.
+The largest paddlefish ever taken in North Dakota was a 131-pounder caught by Grant Werkmeister of Williston in 2016.
+The fish was 71 inches long.

 2022 Season Information: Snagging of paddlefish is legal May 1 through May 21 for those with a valid paddlefish tag.